nbehier/bolt-openagenda/README.md

 ---

 ### Credits
-Extension icon inspired by [work of Rockicon](https://thenounproject.com/term/monthly-calendar/523605/) on Noun Project
+Extension icon is inspired by [work of Rockicon](https://thenounproject.com/term/monthly-calendar/523605/) on Noun Project

 ### License
 This Bolt extension is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)